telerik/ajax-docs/controls/radiobuttonlist/functionality/checked-state.md

 # Checked State

-This help article showcases how to check/uncheck the **RadCheckBox** control on the server-side/client-side.
+This help article showcases how to check/uncheck the **RadRadioButtonList** control on the server-side/client-side.

 * [Get/Set Checked State Server-Side](#getset-checked-state-server-side)